Abhinav-Sharmaa/Dummy-file/README.md

 Reformat this flyer into a [WIDTH] x [HEIGHT] pixel layout.

-Auto-arrange the existing elements to fit the new aspect ratio while keeping the design balanced and uncluttered.
-Adapt the composition naturally:
+Auto-arrange the existing elements to fit the new aspect ratio while keeping the design balanced, uncluttered, and visually appealing.
+Adapt the composition naturally based on the target shape:
-- If wider than tall: spread elements horizontally (title left, text center, rides right)
+- Wider than tall → spread elements horizontally across left, center, and right
-- If taller than wide: stack elements vertically (title top, text middle, rides bottom)
+- Taller than wide → stack elements vertically from top to bottom
-- If square: balance elements in quadrants
+- Square → balance elements evenly across the canvas

+PRESERVE EVERYTHING FROM THE ORIGINAL:
-PRESERVE EXACTLY — do not alter, rephrase, or regenerate any text:
+- Keep ALL text exactly as written — do not alter, rephrase, translate, shorten, regenerate, or add any text.
+Preserve punctuation, capitalization, numbers, dates, URLs, phone numbers, and addresses character-for-character.
-- "COWLITZ COUNTY FAIR"
-- "WEDNESDAY JULY 22 – SATURDAY JULY 25, 2026"
-- "1900 7TH AVENUE LONGVIEW, WA 98632"
-- "FREE ENTRY"
-- "DISCOUNTED RIDE VOUCHERS AVAILABLE AT THE CREDIT UNION FOR YOUTH MEMBERS 17 & UNDER.
-CAN BE REDEEMED ONCE ANY DAY DURING THE FAIR"
-- "For more information visit: www.lclfcu.org or call 360-423-2770"

-KEEP ALL ORIGINAL ELEMENTS:
-- Orange "COWLITZ COUNTY FAIR" ribbon banner
-- Carousel with horses
-- Ferris wheel
-- White clouds and daisy flowers
-- Colorful triangle bunting flags along the top edge
-- Green grass strip along the bottom edge with footer text
-- Light blue sky background
-- Red "FREE ENTRY" ribbon button

-STYLE: flat vector illustration, cheerful, red/orange/green/sky-blue palette.
+- Keep ALL illustrations, icons, logos, decorative elements, borders, ribbons, and background graphics from the original.
+- Keep the original color palette, typography style, and overall mood.

+LAYOUT RULES:
+- Maintain clear visual hierarchy (title most prominent, body text readable, footer/contact info smallest)
+- Group related elements together (don't scatter illustrations)
+- Keep decorative borders/headers/footers spanning the full width if they existed in the original
-Ensure all text is fully visible, never cropped, and readable.
-Do not add new text or elements.
+- Ensure all text is fully visible, never cropped, never overlapping illustrations
+- Maintain comfortable padding around edges
+- Background should extend naturally to fill the new canvas

+DO NOT:
+- Add new text, labels, watermarks, or elements not in the original
+- Remove any text or illustrations
+- Change colors, fonts, or illustration style
+- Crop, cut off, or obscure any text
+- Translate or "improve" any wording